 Hydro-jetting is a professional plumbing technique which involves using equipment to spray water at a high pressure, sometimes up to 4,000 psi, into your pipes.
 The intense pressure caused by the spraying water can scrape away years of caked-on debris, including grease, grime, food particles, and even tree roots in blocked stormwater drains.

 However, hydro jetting is not suitable for homes with older pipes, since the pressure from the water may damage the fragile parts of your sewer line, leading to leaks and other issues.

 Plumber’s snakes are cost-effective and non-invasive, perfect for clearing blocked sinks and showers.
 But it’s important to note that a snake can only remove what comes into direct contact with the coil.
 If your main sewer pipe is larger than the snake, remnants of the clog may be left behind as a result.

 Why is Professional Assistance Necessary for Hydro-jetting?

 If you don’t work with a qualified plumber for your hydro jetting needs, you’re putting yourself at risk of damage to your pipes as a result of mishandling the equipment, and not knowing how to judge the appropriate water pressure to use properly.

-For more information about keeping your pipes clean and clear, and for all other plumbing solutions, call (040) 329-3137 and reach the experts at In Deep Plumbing today in Mermaid Waters, Queensland.
+For more information about keeping your pipes clean and clear, and for all other plumbing solutions, contact the experts at In Deep Plumbing today.